buffetboy2001/buffetboy2001.github.io/_pages/about.markdown

 ## What's With the Avatar

 There are legitimate reasons to shy away from plastering one's image all over the place.
 My image, in the form of a picture or drawing or whatever, is not who I am.
 So, I prefer to use a logo rather than a face.
 My logo is a snippet of a still life painting by American 19th century painter [John Frederick Peto](https://en.wikipedia.org/wiki/John_F._Peto).
-The contents of this particular still-life painting, beer steins and tobacco pipes, represent a place of familiar comfort to me.
+The contents of this particular still-life painting, beer steins and tobacco pipes and such, represent a place of familiar comfort to me.